 Design isn’t just art.
 It’s a blend of strategy, problem solving and vision — form and function coming together to create facilities that meet business needs and improve operations.
 Learn how to strategically plan a project with a design that drives ROI.

-At this stage, your project team has a solid understanding of your business and financial needs, project schedule, cost, job site, and your facility’s architectural and mechanical requirements.
+At this stage, your project team has a solid understanding of your business and financial needs, project schedule, cost, job site and your facility’s architectural and mechanical requirements.
 Next, your construction team and project managers partner with the architectural team to value engineer cost savings into the design.

 This is where Design-Build differs from other construction methods.
 Architects can be employed directly by the Design-Builder, or the Design-Builder can subcontract out specialty design to trusted architectural design partners.
 Architects work on the same team, under the same contract, with the Design-Builder.
 And all key project team members come together to form a design that balances all needs.
 Architects, engineers, construction professionals and key subcontractors and vendors can all add value at the inception of a build.

 At The Korte Company, we begin the architectural design process a little differently than other Design-Builders.
-We use an innovative construction technology called 5D Macro Business Information Modeling (5D Macro-BIM) to model early stage design while showing data-oriented cost and schedule estimates.
+We use an innovative construction technology called 5D Macro Building Information Modeling (5D Macro-BIM) to model early stage design while showing data-oriented cost and schedule estimates.
 All stakeholders can see, in real time, how different design solutions affect appearance, price and schedule.
 Owners can specify performance requirements and make truly informed decisions.
 And project teams can reduce projects costs, add value and move forward with cohesive certainty.